StrangeGirlMurph/StrangeGirlMurph/README.md

-- 👋 Hi, I’m @NanoKaano
+- 👋 Hi, I’m Murphy
 - 👀 I’m interested in physics.
 - 🌱 I’m currently learning physics.
 - 💞️ I’m looking to collaborate on saving the world.